IMMM-SFA/naturf/docs/source/user_guide.rst

 - Other variable information which is able to be modified per run, are the assumed interconnection costs per km to a substation KV class and the cost per km to connect to a gas pipeline if applicable.
 - Lastly, are the suitability rasters which can be composed of any number of locally-relevant exclusion criteria (e.g., protected area, critical habitat, etc.) per technology being sited in the expansion plan.

-Let us know if you are using **cerf** in your research in our `discussion thread <https://github.com/IMMM-SFA/cerf/discussions/61>`_!
+Let us know if you are using **naturf** in your research in our `discussion thread <https://github.com/IMMM-SFA/naturf/discussions/61>`_!

-Setting up a **cerf** run
+Setting up a **naturf** run
 -------------------------

-The following with indroduce you to the input data required by **cerf** and how to set up a configuration file to run **cerf**.
+The following with indroduce you to the input data required by **naturf** and how to set up a configuration file to run **naturf**.

 Configuration file setup
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The **cerf** package utilizes a YAML configuration file customized by the user with project level and technology-specific settings, an electricity technology capacity expansion plan, and LMP zone data for each year intended to model. **cerf** comes equipped with prebuilt configuration files for years 2010 through 2050 to provide an illustrative example.
+The **naturf** package utilizes a YAML configuration file customized by the user with project level and technology-specific settings, an electricity technology capacity expansion plan, and LMP zone data for each year intended to model. **naturf** comes equipped with prebuilt configuration files for years 2010 through 2050 to provide an illustrative example.
 Each example configuration file can be viewed using the following:

 .. code-block:: python

-  import cerf
+  import naturf

-  sample_config = cerf.load_sample_config(yr=2010)
+  sample_config = naturf.load_sample_config(yr=2010)

 The following are the required key, values if your wish to construct your own configuration files: